AgenticTony/voicehive_hotels/voicehive-hotels/docs/sprints/sprint-0-status.md

 # Sprint 0: Status Update
-**Last Updated**: 2025-01-04 11:54:07 UTC
+**Last Updated**: 2025-09-04 19:00:00 UTC
-**Sprint Progress**: Day 4 of 5 (80% complete)
+**Sprint Progress**: Day 5 of 5 (100% complete)

 ## Executive Summary
-Sprint 0 is progressing well with significant infrastructure and SDK components completed.
-The PMS Connector Framework is fully operational with the Apaleo connector implemented as our quick win.
+Sprint 0 is **COMPLETE**!
+All planned deliverables have been achieved.
+The PMS Connector Framework is fully operational with the Apaleo connector implemented.
 Security and compliance foundations are in place.
+Infrastructure is deployed with monitoring.
+Ready for Sprint 1!

 ## Completed Items ✅

-### 1. Infrastructure Foundation (Partial)
+### 1. Infrastructure Foundation ✅
-**Status**: 70% Complete
+**Status**: 100% Complete

 **Completed**:
 - ✅ **Kubernetes Security Policies**: Gatekeeper constraint templates and policies enforcing: